-This easy, quick, and healthy homemade pizza sauce is our family's go-to recipe for all of our pizza needs!
-NO tomato paste or fussy steps required!
+This homemade pizza sauce is quick, easy, and it's my family's favorite go-to recipe for all of our pizza needs.
+NO tomato paste required!

 A great pizza sauce recipe has eluded me for years.

 I grew up with a dad that often made his own dough and sauce, so I'm a bit of a pizza snob.

 I've been through dozens of recipes, but I could never seem to find the right balance of sweetness, tang, and spice until now.

 This sauce has the exact combination of spices and flavor that perfectly compliment any Italian pie, and we use it on all of our pizzas!

 - Tomato puree - This is not the same as tomato sauce.
 Sauce will work, it will just be thinner.
 I use either Pomi or Bionaturae strained tomatoes for this recipe.

 - Spices - Dried oregano, basil, thyme, and fennel are all used.

 - Sugar - This is optional, but it helps cut the acidity of the tomatoes.